Table of Contents

 - Click Save User to finish.

-Web Service Connector – Assigning the User Name and API Key to Constants
+Web Service Connector Tool – Assigning the User Name and API Key to Constants

 The User Name and API key will now be created as ‘Constants’ within the Magento SOAP connection at global level.
 This will enable them for mapping within the Web Service Connector tool and allow them to be mapped to parameters of the web service and passed with each web call.